Modeling Image-Caption Rating from Comparative Judgments: Results

-Participants showed exceptionally high consistency in this task.
-The observed agreement reached 0.95, and Cohen's $\kappa = 0.85$ indicates near-perfect reliability.
-One contributing factor is that many comparison pairs had large differences in their underlying ground-truth ratings (e.g., 1 vs. 4 or 2 vs. 5).
-Because the quality gap between captions was often substantial, participants found the decision straightforward, leading to unanimous or near-unanimous selections in most cases.
+The participants showed exceptionally high consistency in this task.
+The observed agreement reached 0.95, and Cohen's $\kappa = 0.85$ indicating near-perfect reliability.
+One contributing factor is that many comparison pairs had large differences in their underlying ground truth ratings (e.g., 1 vs. 4 or 2 vs. 5).
+Because the quality gap between captions was often substantial, participants found the decision to be straightforward, leading to unanimous or near-unanimous selections in most cases.

-\subsubsection{Task 3: Same-Image Comparison}
+\subsection{Task 3: Same-Image Comparison}

 Participants were assigned to determine which of the two captions better described a given image.
 The responses were recorded in \hyperref[tbl:task3]{Table~\ref*{tbl:task3}}.